Amit-Shatagar/Amit-Shatagar/README.md

 ![](https://komarev.com/ghpvc/?username=said7388&color=brightgreen)

-- 🔭 Focusing on FullStack (Frontend + Backend + DevOps).😊
+- 🔭 Focusing on FullStack (Frontend + Backend + DevOps).
 - 💻 Trying to become an expert in Fullstack development 💻
-- ❤️ I love exploring new tech innovations and building cool stuff. 🔌
+- ❤️ I love exploring new tech innovations and building cool stuff.
 - 🌅 Also a NCC "C" Certificate Holder
 - 🕛 2024 Goals: Get Hired and doing work.
 - 😅 Fun fact: Equal is Not Always Equal in Javascript🤔.